7 Best Cloud Storage for Photographers – Image Storing from Beginner to Professional

-With the Prime Photos app, you can easily create albums and share with groups of people as well as edit photos and order prints.
+With the Prime Photos app, you can easily create albums and share them with groups of people as well as edit photos and order prints.
 This is where the jewels for Amazon Photos, you can create a photo book and print them out professionally and get it delivered to you at your utmost convenience.

-If you are an Amazon Prime user, you’ll get unlimited storage or otherwise, using Amazon Drive Storage, the uploaded images will be counted towards your storage limit.
+If you are an Amazon Prime user, you’ll get unlimited storage, or otherwise, using Amazon Drive Storage, the uploaded images will be counted towards your storage limit.

 Another exciting option in Amazon Drive is the “family vault.”
 It allows you to set up a collection of users and invite them to contribute with their photos and videos in one place.
 However, video streaming is restricted to videos shorter than 20 minutes and smaller than 2GB.